CH2M Chosen As Construction Manager For MBTA Green Line Extension Project

 CH2M Hill Inc. was awarded a program and construction management contract for the Massachusetts Bay Transportation Authority’s rebooted Green Line Extension.
 The $57-million contract is the project’s largest since the scaled-down $2.3-billion project was halted two years ago after costs skyrocketed $1 billion over budget.
 The Federal Transit Administration, which has pledged $1 billon for the project, green lighted the new estimated cost structure in April.

 MBTA spokesman Joe Pesaturo says CH2M “has the skills, experience, and resources necessary to strongly support the MBTA’s strict management of the project’s cost.”
-Another cost-control measurement is the MBTA’s use of a design-build delivery method instead of the guaranteed maximum price contract used on the project’s first iteration.
+Another cost-control measurement is the MBTA’s use of a design-build delivery method instead of the MBTA's prior contracting and project-delivery method, called construction manager/general contractor.
+It was used to allow the contractor to provide input on design and to begin work before design was finished, but the method, according to critics of the project, failed to induce the contractor to limit its price.

 CH2M will be responsible for design-build proposal review and evaluation as well as estimating and scheduling services, quality control and quality assurance, web-based program management information systems, stakeholder engagement and construction field support services.

-Note: This blog post was amended May 19th to clarify the project delivery and contracting methods originally used on the Green Line Extension.